Outcomes of Democracy

 Answer the following questions:

-Asnwer: Conflicts arising out of social diversity is not possible to be completely eliminated.
+Asnwer: It is not possible to completely eliminate the conflicts arising out of social diversity.
 Yet such conflicts are kept at the minimum possible level in a democracy.
 Democracy builds on consensus in which interests of various sections of the society are respected and catered to.
 Thus, social diversities are accommodated in a democracy.

 Asnwer: Although examples of many countries under dictatorship suggest that economic growth can be good in such countries, yet some democracies are also in sound economic health.
 Many poor countries of the past have progressed under democratic rule, although the growth may have been slow.
 Looking at the cost benefit analysis, it can be said the even for a poor country, democracy is always a better option rather than dictatorship to strive for becoming rich.